-Complies [ ] Partial compliance [X] Explanation [ ] All the sections of this Recomm nendation are met, except (c). and ot ther relat ed parties have been made o - ectors, representatives of corporate directors ably, and always in the interests of the Ebro on the Company does not consider or the Group in respect of its rivals it convenient to publish the contents s of that report because it contains sensitive party transactions that took place i ated in section 529 unvicies of the · • 2 up to the date of writing this report) meet 7.
-The company should broadcast general meetings live, through its website.
-And the company should have mechanisms to enable online proxies and voting and even, in large cap companies and insofar as is proportionate, online attendance and active participation in the general meeting.
-Complies [ [ X ] Partial compliance [ ] Explanation [ ] 8.
-The audit committee should make sure that the annual accounts presented by the board of directors to the general meeting are drawn up in accordance with the applicable accounting standards.
-And if the auditors have submitted a qualified report, the chairman of the audit committee should explain clearly at the general meeting the opinion of the audit committee on the content and scope of the qualifications included, making a summary of that opinion available to shareholders, together with the other motions and reports by the board, when the notice of call to the general meeting is published.
-Complies [ x ] Partial compliance [ ] Explanation [ ] 9.
-The company should publish permanently on its website the requirements and procedures it will accept as proof of ownership of shares, right to attend the general meeting and exercise or delegation of shareholders' voting right. hose requiren liscriminatory rocedures should favour the a attendance and exercise by shar reholders of their rights, not being in an Complies [ X ] Partial compliance [ ] Explanation [ ] 10.
-If a legitimate shareholder has exercised their right, prior to the general meeting, to supplement the agenda or submit new proposed resolutions, the company should: a) Immediately distribute those supplementary items and new proposed resolutions. b) Publish the model attendance card or proxy form or postal/electronic voting form with the necessary modifications to enable voting on the new items on the agenda and alternative proposed resolutions on the same terms as those proposed by the board of directors. c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general meeting, report the details of the voting on those supplementary items or alternative proposals.
+Complies [ ] Partial compliance [X] Explanation [ ] All the sections of this Recomm mendation are met, except (c). and of ther relat ed parties have been made o - rectors, representatives of corporate directors nably, and always in the interests of the Ebro on the Company does not consider or the Group in respect of its rivals • its of that report because it contains sensitive party transactions that took place i lated in section 529 unvicies of the • 22 up to the date of writing this report) meet 7.
+The c ompany shou ıld broadcas t general meetings live, throu gh its website. mechanisms to enable online endance and active participati • in large cap companies and insofar Complies [ [ X ] Partial compliance [ ] Explanation [ ] 8. drawi chairr conte n up in accord man of the au ent and scope dance with to dit commiting of the quali he applicable accounting stan ee should explain clearly at th fications included, making a s dards.
+And if the auditors have ne general meeting the opinion of directors to the general meeting are esubmitted a qualified report, the n of the audit committee on the ble to shareholders, together with the published.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 9.
+The company should publish permanently on its website the requirements and procedures it will accept as proof of ownership of shares, right to attend the general meeting and exercise or delegation of shareholders' voting right. hose requiren liscriminatory rocedures should favour the a attendance and exercise by sha areholders of their rights, not being in an Complies [ X ] Partial compliance [ ] Explanation [ ] 10.
+If a legitimate shareholder has exercised their right, prior to the general meeting, to supplement the agenda or submit new proposed resolutions, the company should: a) Immediatel ly distribute those supplementary items a and new proposed resolutions. b) enable voti ing on the n - with the necessary modifications to ns on the same terms as those c) ote and apply the same voting resumptions or deductions reg rules as those applicable to the arding votes. d) After the ge eneral meet ing, report the details of the voting on those supplementary titems or alternative proposals.
 Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ]